 - To make the jam, blend the cooked cauliflower with the fruit using an blender or food processor

-- Add in chia seeds, maple syrup and vanilla essence and leave aside to set
+- Add chia seeds, maple syrup and vanilla essence then set aside

 - To make the topping, place room-temperature butter in a large mixing bowl and add oats, flour, coconut and sugar

-- Once crumble has form, mix in plain yoghurt
+- Once a crumble has formed, mix in plain yoghurt

 - Line slice dish with baking paper and press roughly 2/3 of the crumble mixture firmly into the base of the dish, covering the entire surface

-- Top with jam and using the back of a spoon, spread jam evenly over crumble mixture
+- Using the back of a spoon, evenly spread jam evenly over teh crumble mixture

 - Sprinkle the remaining crumble mixture over the jam and pat down gently with your hands